Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

 ### Wiper
 The Wiper is toolhead agnostic and mounts to the [Back](#back) plate.
 There are 2 variants, `ptfe` and `bambu`.
 Both use a piece of PTFE tube to wipe the nozzle as it exits the dock.
 The `bambu` version emulates the wiper from the P1/X1 series of printers and can be printed or purchased from [BambuLab](https://bambulab.com){:target="_blank"}.

-!!! tip "Wipers are optional"
+!!! tip "Wipers Are Considered Optional"
     If you get excess ooze while returning to the print, a wiper may help.

 | Wiper - PTFE | Wiper - Bambu |